 When you explain this in detail, it’s easier for them to trust you as a possible solution provider.

-Resources to Learn More About Blogging
+Here are some helpful resources to Learn More About Blogging.

 Besides publishing content on your blog, you should also promote your personal brand on other websites and social networks.

 You need to do this regardless of your choice of freelance format (business or personal).